a-kowalski/maleficarum-command/README.md

 # Change Log
-This is the Maleficarum Worker component implementation.
+This is the Maleficarum command component implementation.

-## [2.0.0] - 2017-01-30
-### Changed
-- Add return and argument types declaration

 ## [1.0.0] - 2017-01-10
 ### Added